Rudyard Kipling's Jungle Book: Production

 In 1940, the three Korda brothers left London for Hollywood, where two of their films that had begun production in the UK were completed: The Thief of Bagdad and That Hamilton Woman.

 United Artists lent Alexander Korda $300,000 to finance the production of Jungle Book, which was produced by the American company he set up for his Hollywood productions: Alexander Korda Films, Inc.

-Laurence Stalling's adaptation was criticised for straying too far from the original, and the frequent disagreements between brothers Alexander and Zoltán did not help matters.
-Zoltán wanted an underplayed realistic story, while Alex favoured an exuberant fantasist epic.
+Laurence Stalling's adaptation was criticized for straying too far from the original, and the frequent disagreements between brothers Alexander and Zoltán did not help matters.
+Zoltán wanted an underplayed realistic story, while Alex favored an exuberant fantasist epic.
 Alex, as always, got his way in the end.

 Reception

 Box office

 The film was a notable success at the box office.
 In the United States and Canada, the film earned in box office rentals.
 In total, the film grossed from approximately 12.2 million ticket sales in the United States, equivalent to adjusted for inflation in 2021.
 In the United Kingdom, its 1948 re-release earned £86,089.

 In France, it was one of the top ten highest-grossing films of 1946, drawing over 5 million admissions at the box office.
 At an average late-1940s admission price of 50 francs, this was equivalent to an estimated francs.
 The film also sold 18.9 million box office tickets in the Soviet Union when it released there in 1944.
 At an average 1950 admission price of Rbls, this was equivalent to an estimated million Rbls.

+This adds up to an estimated grossed worldwide.
+In terms of box office admissions, it sold approximately tickets in the United States, Soviet Union and France.